cryx3001/cComputer/README.md

     - Instructions of type "INST RA RA" should be readen as INST SRC DEST
     - If a '=>' is visible, it means that the value will be stored into the concerned register.
-    - Tokens between () are implicit and must not be written in .casm files.
     - CMP and TST will store their value (1/0) into a flag.
     - Pointers can be used for instructions with *R args, such as MOV and SET.
       eg: MOV *R0 R1, will copy the content of the memory at address R0 into R1